-Result is determined as the difference between dividend/investment income and interest expense from loans issued and other charges for the year.
+Result is determined as the difference between dividend/investment income and interest income on loans granted and interest expense from loans issued and other charges for the year.
 Income from transactions is recognised in the year in which it is realised.